Integrating literacy and math is surprisingly easy.

 The magic of them happens when students help in contributing content to the charts via interactive writing.

-Interactive writing is teacher and students “sharing the pen”.
+Interactive writing is teacher and learners “sharing the pen”.

-Integrating literacy into math this way lends itself to not only rich discussions about the targeted math objectives but also writing and grammar rules.
+Integrating literacy and math this way encourages rich discussions about the targeted math objectives in addition to writing plus grammar rules.

-Stretch their brains a bit by having them create math centers or games, and make writing the instructions the primary focus.
+Stretch their brains by having them create math centers or games, and make writing the instructions the primary focus.

-You may want to create a whole class game first so that they better understand your expectations, but after that, let the game-making begin! 😊
+You may want to create a whole class game first so that they better understand your expectations.

-You make a skeleton, or frame, and then students fill it out with the appropriate information.
+You make a skeleton, or frame, and then students complete it.

-Solving word problems during math block is the norm, but go a step further and have students write some original story problems.
+Solving word problems during math block is the norm, but go a step further and have kids write a few original story problems.

 As with most lessons, model a few times so that students are clear about the process and your expectations.

-With creative writing exercises, integrating literacy into math becomes so much fun!
+With creative writing exercises, integrating literacy and math becomes so much fun.

-Then have students write haikus or cinquains about different shapes/solids.
+Then have learners write haikus or cinquains about different shapes/solids.

-Want students to improve their fluency and reading comprehension?
+Want them to improve their fluency and reading comprehension?

-Then have them write and present reader’s theater scripts based on math themes.
+Then have students write and present reader’s theater scripts based on math themes.

 Integrating literacy and math just got a bit easier.
 The planning and prep time you save is a just reward.